Unturned3/Microdot/readme.md

 useful information on cross compilation, which could be useful outside the scope of Linux system building.

-### What's the difference between the Microdot Project and others?
+### What's the difference between the Microdot and other projects?

+Here are some projects that has some similar aspects to Microdot:

+* Tiny Core Linux

-Tiny Core Linux: does an exellent job making a tiny Linux distro, but isn't primarily focused on teaching people _how_ to make one
+	Does an exellent job making a complete & tiny Linux distro, but isn't primarily focused on teaching people _how_ to make one.

+* Linux From Scratch

-Linux From Scratch: teaches people how to manually assemble a working Linux system, but the resulting system is still quite big (200+ MB).
-Does not teach you anything about how to properly configure a suitable kernel.
-Complicated process of constructing a cross toolchain.
+	Teaches people how to manually assemble a working Linux system, but uses _a lot_ of packages, employs a complicated process, and makes a big system(200+ MB).
+Doesn't offer any details about how to configure a kernel.
+However, it is quite extendable, as it uses a lot of packages to construct a wide platform that you can transform into other things.

-Microdot Project: focuses on how to make a very small but useful Linux system.
-Includes sufficient information on important aspects such as toolchain construction and kernel configuration.
-Also has a package manager, so its more like a complete distro.
+* Minimal Linux Live

+	Has a concise and fully automated build process, explains a lot about the boot process and system internals, and the resulting system is quite small (around 8MB).
+However, it doesn't use a customized toolchain (makes the end system bigger), and it doesn't explain how to configure a kernel.
+This makes it somewhat difficult for the system to be extended and molded for other purposes.

+### What's wrong with articles/tutorials on the internet?

+Most of them are outdated, inconsistent, and perplexing.
+Having that said, there are still some good ones out there, and I will put links to these in the documentation whenever appropriate.

 ### What can Microdot Linux be used for?